QITI/LuxBeam/README.md

 # LuxBeam
 A python package that implements the protocol for programming [Luxbeam DMD controller](https://www.keynotephotonics.com/dlp-chipsets/#CHIPSET-DLP9500) from [VISITECH](https://visitech.no/).
+The `Luxbeam` class implements the control protocol of Luxbeam digital micro-mirror device (DMD) controller.
+This tested Luxbeam 4600 controller with DLP9500UV DMD.
+In addition to equipment control, `LuxbeamSeqeuncer` class implements the support for composing sequencer code used in Luxbeam.
+This allows the user to compose the sequencer code with a pythonic style API.

 ## Installation
 One can install the package via setuptools: